-While seeking a doctor’s opinion, you expect that they will provide you with an accurate and timely diagnosis.
-Unfortunately, wrongful assessments and examinations are a frequent cause of patient’s suffering injuries or worsened medical conditions throughout the state.
+While seeking a doctor’s opinion, you expect they will provide you with an accurate and timely diagnosis.
+Unfortunately, wrongful assessments and medical misdiagnosis are a frequent cause of patient’s suffering injuries or worsened medical conditions throughout Michigan.

-However, because every medical professional owes a duty of care to every person they see, you might be able to file a civil lawsuit against a negligent doctor with the aid of a Michigan misdiagnosis lawyer.
-These cases arise from any number of issues and must be thoroughly investigated by a seasoned attorney.
+However, because every medical professional owes a duty of care to every person they see, you can file a civil lawsuit against a negligent doctor with the help of a Michigan misdiagnosis lawyer.
+These cases arise from any number of issues and must be thoroughly investigated by an experienced attorney.

 Common Illnesses That are Wrongfully Diagnosed